misahub2023/AI-KODA/README.md

 2. Add an Android app to your Firebase project.
 Download the `google-services.json` file and place it in the `android/app` directory.
 A sample of the json file is already in the directory.

 3. Add an iOS app to your Firebase project.
-Download the `GoogleService-Info.plist` file and place it in the `ios/Runner` directory.
-A sample of the plist file is already in the directory.
+Download the `GoogleService-Info.plist` file and place it in the `ios/Runner` directory and also update `ios/firebase_app_id_file.json`.
+A sample of the both the files could be found in the mentioned directory.

 4. Modify the `pubspec.yaml` file to include the necessary Firebase dependencies:
     ```yaml